 Kathy McTavish: sound, code and moving pictures

-From the origin of birds project - a screen recording from a test run on march 31, 2014 - the live film
+From the origin of birds project - a screen recording from september 20, 2014 - see more at:

 According to an ancient Greek story, the god Chaos was the first to emerge at the creation of the universe.
 Soon after her came Gaia (Earth), Tartaros (the Underworld) and Eros (Love).
 In many versions, Chaos then gave birth to the Birds.
 From the primordial depths of time, from Chaos herself came these winged first beings.
 This wild birthing created migrations and flight.